 The Caribbean, like most tourist locales, has been influenced by the cuisines of many visiting cultures.
 But there are still many unique elements to Caribbean cuisine that set it apart.
-Some of these include tropical fruits, certain types of seafood such as conch, hot sauces and rum.
-For this month's menu I have included each of these items.
+Some of these include tropical fruits, certain types of seafood such as conch, hot sauces, and rum.
+For this menu, we have included each of these items.

-Caribbean Cucumber Salad - Be careful, this refreshing salad bites back!
+- Caribbean cucumber salad: Be careful, this refreshing cucumber salad bites back!

-Caribbean Johnny Cakes - Although usually served as an "eat on the run" food in the Caribbean, this recipe will add to the educational value of your dinner.
+- Caribbean Johnny cakes: Although usually served as an "eat on the run" food in the Caribbean, this dish will add to the educational value of your dinner.